-Our PSHE scheme (taken from Islington Primary scheme of work) has been implemented over the autumn term 2019 through year one to six.
+Our PSHE scheme (taken from Islington Primary scheme of work) has been implemented since 2019 through years one to six.
 We feel the introduction of the new PSHE curriculum has been very positive.
 The scheme provides a clear and progressive PSHE curriculum.
-Our SRE policy is available on out policies page.
+Our RSE policy is available on our policies page.
 The PSHE curriculum has been divided into 7 different strands:

-In Spring terms , Year2, Year 4 and Year 6 will cover their units on Sex and Relationship Education (SRE).
-SRE aims to support children’s emotional development by educating them about relationships and emotions.
+In Spring terms , Year2, Year 4 and Year 6 will cover their units on Relationship and Sex Education (RSE).
+RSE aims to support children’s emotional development by educating them about relationships and emotions.
 Lessons will be tailored to the age and maturity of the children.

 The lessons and units are progressive and will build upon their learning in Science and PE.
 In Year 2, the children will talk about the changes to humans and animals through their lives.
 They will label anatomical parts of the body, including male and female genitalia and the distinguishing differences between boys and girls.
 In Year 4, the children will learn about growing and changing.
 They will identify changes through human life-cycles and understand that change is ongoing and individual.
 They will discuss personal hygiene and learn about the physical changes associated with puberty.
 They will also learn about wet dreams and menstruation.
 In Year 6, the children will learn about healthy relationships and how a baby is made.

-Please see the attached SRE teaching plans for the coverage of this subject:
+Please see the attached RSE teaching plans for the coverage of this subject:

 The school is well aware that the primary role in children’s sex and relationships education lies with parents and carers.
 We wish to build a positive and supporting relationship with the parents and carers of the children in our school through mutual understanding, trust and co-operation.